 Sources of Vitamin C

 The richest natural sources of vitamin C are fruits and vegetables but it is widely taken as a dietary supplement.
 It dissolves in water and is delivered to cells of our body but is not well stored.
-Hence we must be taken it daily through food or supplements.
+Hence we must take it daily through food or supplements.

 Ascorbic acid is sensitive to light and heat.
-Therefore, high heat cooking temperatures or prolonged cook times can break down the vitamin.
+Therefore, high heat cooking temperatures or prolonged cooking times can break down the vitamin.

 The vitamin can also seep into cooking liquid because it is a water-soluble vitamin.
 It may be lost if the liquids are not eaten.
 Therefore, quick heating methods and using little water may preserve this vitamin.